Berline-Vergne valuation and generalized permutohedra: McMullen's formula and the BV- -valuation

-Therefore, we have the following: \begin{lem} The BV-$\alpha$-valuation is symmetric about the coordinates. \end{lem} Property (P6), in particular Lemma \ref{lem:symmetric}, does not hold for all the known $\Psi$ or $\alpha$-constructions.
+Property (P5), in particular Lemma \ref{lem:symmetric}, does not hold for all the solutions for McMullen's formula.
 For example, the construction given by Pommersheim and Thomas in \cite{toddclass} depends on an ordering of a basis for the vector space, which means their construction is not symmetric about coordinates.
-This is one of the reasons why we work with the BV-$\alpha$-valuations for this paper.
+This is the main reason why we work with the BV-$\alpha$-valuations for this paper.